 - Start a new business

-- Increase your salary
+- Increase your sales

 - Mentor a friend to guide their next career decisions

-Examples of long-term family goals
+Long-term family goals

 - Find a life partner

 - Decide the perfect size for your family